 You can obtain a copy of your warranty deed from the Clerk of Superior Court deed room.
 This office is located in the Greene County Courthouse.

 This is an abbreviated list.
 Please see the Official Georgia Code for a complete list.
 (O.C.G.A.
 48-5-220)

 Yes.
 Mobile/modular homes are considered personal property and are taxable in the State of Georgia.
 Tax must be paid annually with a due date of April 1st.
 The owner of any mobile/modular home located in Greene County must file a return and obtain a location permit.
 In order to obtain this permit the mobile home tax for the current year must be paid in full.

 When taxes remain unpaid for more than 30 days after their due date, the taxes are subject to a tax fifa (lien) being recorded in the Office of the Clerk of Superior Court.
 These records are public so credit bureaus may access them and may use them to adversely affect your credit.
 The tax office does not deal with these credit bureaus and so has no control of how they use the information or how often they update their records.

-The Greene County BOC passed a resolution, effective 2019 that the annual solid waste fee of $240.00 will be added to the tax bill.
-This fee is added to every property owner in the unincorporated areas of the county that has a residential or business structure.
-If the structure is dilapidated or vacant for the entire year, you can complete a waiver for approval by the BOC.
-If you are over 65 with a total household income of $15,000 or less, you may qualify for the elderly exemption by completing the elderly affidavit in the BOC office.
-229-776-8200 x1
+The Greene County BOC passed a resolution that the annual solid waste fee of $148.04 will be added to the tax bill.
+This fee is added to every property owner in the county that has a residential structure.